Visa Country Page Content Flexy Body

 General employment trends for the year

-2024 is expected to observe rapid expansion in a number of industries, with the financial services, accountancy, technology, engineering, and life sciences sectors leading the way.
+The coming year is expected to observe rapid expansion in a number of industries, with the financial services, accountancy, technology, engineering, and life sciences sectors leading the way.
 In response to economic swings, the salary landscape illustrates a calculated yet strategic response; over half of Irish businesses expect raising salaries, particularly for positions that are difficult to fill.
 Salary increases are probably going to follow inflation rates in most industries.

 In-Demand Industries and Occupations